actblue/actblue_wordpress_plugin/actblue-contributions/readme.txt

 == Changelog ==

 = 1.4.0 =
-* ActBlue buttons can pre-select an amount in the form mdoal that opens
+* ActBlue buttons can pre-select an amount in the form modal that opens
 * ActBlue buttons changes style on click, to demonstrate that a form modal is loading

 = 1.3.0 =